September 12, 2025 | 10:00–11:30 a.m. (EST)

 Download the concept note

-Over the past five years, the international justice and rule of law sector has built a movement centered on the principles of people-centered justice.
-In 2021, the movement was catalyzed by the creation of the Justice Action Coalition—a group comprising 21 countries and 21 civil society partners who are leading the international effort to close the global gap of 5.1 billion people who lack meaningful access to justice.
+To close the global justice gap, the justice and rule of law sector has built an international movement based on the principles of people-centered justice, which was catalyzed in 2021 by the creation of the Justice Action Coalition—a group comprising countries and partners who are leading the international effort to secure meaningful access to justice for all.

 This event is hosted by the Pathfinders Justice for All program at New York University’s Center on International Cooperation in its role as secretariat of the Justice Action Coalition, and in partnership with the Permanent Mission of Costa Rica to the United Nations and the Permanent Mission of the Kingdom of the Netherlands to the United Nations.